Department of Mathematics

 MATH 3360 Modern Geometry 3 SCH (3-0)

 Historical review of set theory logic and applications in Euclidean Geometry, Hilbert's approach and revision of Euclid's postulates, rewriting of Euclid's fifth postulate, Axiomatic approach to modern Geometry, Foundations of non-Euclidean geometry.
-Prerequisite: MATH 3325.
+Prerequisite: MATH 2413 or Instructor consent.

 MATH 3370 Discrete Mathematics 3 SCH (3-0)

 This course covers many topics in mathematics which are important in computer science.
 Some of these topics are sets, relations, functions, algorithms, graphs, monoids, lattices, Boolean algebras and graphs.
-Prerequisite: 3 semester hours of advanced mathematics.
+Prerequisite: MATH 2413 or Instructor Consent

 Fee: $5.00

 Brief historical overview of computing and computers; strategies for solving problems by computers; programming in a higher level language.
 Students will be exposed to problem solving using technology, graphing calculator, and computer algebra system.
-Prerequisite: MATH 2413.
+Prerequisite: MATH 2413 or Instructor consent.

 MATH 3390 Selected Topics in Math 3 SCH (3-0)

 Different topics will be covered at varying times.
 May be repeated for credit with consent of the instructor.
-Prerequisite: 3 semester hours of advanced mathematics.
+Prerequisite: Instructor consent.

 MATH 3415 Calculus III 4 SCH (3-0-2)